Guardians vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has 23 hits with three doubles, a triple, four home runs, 17 walks and 10 RBI.
-He's also stolen five bases.
+- Torres has three doubles, a triple, four home runs, 17 walks and 10 RBI (24 total hits).
+He has stolen five bases.

 Torres Recent Games